kaizen-ai/kaizenflow/sorrentum_sandbox/projects/spring2024/Redis_cache_to_fetch_user_profile/description.md

 data retrieval from Redis significantly outpaces traditional databases, making it an ideal choice for scenarios where rapid access to frequently used data, such as user profiles, is paramount.

-The project establishes a connection to a Redis server running on localhost:6379.
-The redis.StrictRedis library in Python facilitates this connection, enabling seamless communication between the Python script and the Redis server.

 The function that retrieved user profiles showcases the power of Redis caching.
 It first checks if the user's profile is already present in the Redis cache.
 If